perrygeo/pyimpute/README.md

-## Gradient Nearest Neighbor Imputation for Python
+## Spatial Imputation for Python

 *This is just a placeholder for a project that is hopefully coming soon.*
 *For now, it's mostly ideas and very little code*

 ### Overview

+TODO use imputation as a more general term instead of GNN

 [Gradient Nearest Neighbor](http://www.forestencyclopedia.net/p/p3453) mapping is a technique for estimating detailed characteristics of the landscape based on